kaushikchakram/IBM-Data-Sci-Prof-Coursera/README.md

 ## Credit:

-**Note: For all these notebooks the prelimnary code and notebook setup are pre-written by the course providers (IBM | Coursera).**
+**Note: For all the notebooks the prelimnary code and the notebook setup is pre-written by the course providers (IBM | Coursera).**

 **- I (i.e. the learner) answer and write code for the lab/project questions with the appropriate answers to complete all the assignments.**